TylorS/typed/apps/website/content/guides/ui-radio-group.md

 ## Treat disabled and absent choices deliberately

 `ItemOptions.disabled` is a boolean used both by the input and collection registration.
 Disabled items are unavailable to the native control and skipped by collection movement.
-If an asynchronously loaded choice disappears, choose the product policy for the selected value: retain it as unavailable, clear it through a domain representation, or select another option.
-The primitive does not reconcile arbitrary values against a changing catalogue.
+Programmatic values are not reconciled against mounted items; removing a selected item does not choose its replacement.

-Style native inputs with `accent-color` and arrange labels as a list or grid without changing DOM order.
-A border around the whole group can help visually, but the group still needs a meaningful accessible name and each Item needs its own label.
-Preserve `:focus-visible` separately from `:checked`; selection is not proof that the user currently has keyboard focus there.
+Keep the group's accessible name and each item's label.
+Style `:focus-visible` separately from `:checked`: selection and keyboard focus are different states.
 If two choices stay selected, inspect shared state, duplicate values, and native names.

-If arrows skip unexpectedly, inspect collection registration, disabled flags, and DOM order.
-If form data omits a choice, inspect its `name`, checked property, and disabled state.
-The [RadioGroup API](/reference/modules/%40typed%2Fui%2FRadioGroup) exposes `Root`, `Item`, `makeState`, `makeCollection`, and `setValue`; [Select](/explore/ui-select) covers a popup choice surface.
+The [RadioGroup API](/reference/modules/%40typed%2Fui%2FRadioGroup) lists state and collection operations; [Select](/explore/ui-select) covers a popup choice surface.